prometheus/cloudwatch_exporter/README.md

 aws_elb_request_count_sum{job="aws_elb",instance="",load_balancer_name="myotherlb",availability_zone="eu-west-1c",} 7.0
 ```

-If the `aws_tag_select` feature was used, an additional information metric will be exported for each AWS resource matched by the tag selection, such as
+If the `aws_tag_select` feature was used, an additional information metric will be exported for each AWS tagged resource matched by the resource type selection and tag selection (if specified), such as
 ```
 # HELP aws_resource_info AWS information available for resource
 # TYPE aws_resource_info gauge